Louis-tr/Url-Shortener/README.md

 # Url-Shortener

 A small url "shortener".
-The length of the resulting urls do obviously depend on the length of your domain and the id length set in the config.
+The length of the resulting urls does obviously depend on the length of your domain and the id length set in the config.

 ## Dependencies